Laws & Policies

 The University of Florida is committed to providing all members of our community with fair and equitable treatment, regardless of their sex, gender identity, or sexual orientation.
 As such, the University strives to protect our students, employees, volunteers, and visitors from any form of discrimination or unwelcome conduct on the basis of sex, including sexual orientation and gender identity.
 These behaviors will not be tolerated at the University and any individual who engages in such conduct will be subject to disciplinary action.

 Draft Gender Equity Policy

-This Draft Gender Equity Policy and its associated guidelines and procedures are designed to ensure a safe and non-discriminatory educational and work environment and to meet the legal requirements set forth in the U.S. Department of Education’s Title IX Amendments of 1972.
-This policy identifies the behavioral expectations that will meet the goal of establishing and maintaining a safe and healthy environment – free from all forms of gender inequity -– for all individuals working, learning, residing, volunteering, and visiting our community.
+The Draft Gender Equity Policy and its associated guidelines and procedures are designed to ensure a safe and non-discriminatory educational and work environment and to meet the legal requirements set forth in the U.S. Department of Education’s Title IX Amendments of 1972.
+This umbrella policy identifies the behavioral expectations that will meet the goal of establishing and maintaining a safe and healthy environment – free from all forms of gender inequity -– for all individuals working, learning, residing, volunteering, and visiting our community.
 Implicit in this goal, is the expectation that all members of the University community act toward this commitment by promptly reporting any suspected violation of this policy.

 Sexual Harassment Policy